eclipse-archived/codewind-docs/docs/_documentations/configuringcodewindremote.md

    ```
    {"status":"OK"}
    ```
-6. Obtain an access token for use with PFE:
+6. Obtain an access token for use with PFE.
+The following example command connects to Keycloak and returns the access and refresh tokens all securely keyed under the one unique connection ID:
    `cwctl --insecure sectoken get --username developer --conid K2BPWS07`

+Your Codewind installation can now securely communicate with any exposed PFE APIs.
+For example, you can send a secure request in the Postman UI using the access and refresh tokens keyed under the one unique connection ID.